RolandWarburton/casa/README.md

 ### DIY Philosophy

-Building your own tools creates an intimate understanding of your computing environment.
+Building your own tools creates an intimate understanding and familiarity of your computing environment.
-I enjoy the comfort and familiarity of being at home on my computer.

 ## Additional Information